garywill/BigSearch/src/README.md

 Some websites doesn't accept GET or POST.
 Visitor need to open their page and input, then they show search results on page via Ajax.

 Big Search browser extension supports searching in such Ajax-only websites.
+And very easy to configure.

 <details>